The Language of Light Bulbs: An Electrician's Guide to Terminology

 FAQ Section:

-Can I utilize the LED bulb in fixtures which requires incandescent bulbs?
+Can I utilize LED bulbs in a fixture which requires incandescent bulbs?

 How often should I replace my bulbs for light?